 Kai approaches me cautiously as the others file out.
-His black hair has been freshly shorn so it waves only slightly in the water, and he holds a bloom of coral in his hands.
-His chest is bare, but soon he will wear a royal necklace that matches my own.
+His black hair has been freshly shorn so it waves only slightly in the water, and he holds a branch of coral in his hands.
+His chest is bare, but soon he will wear a royal necklace that matches the one waiting for me.
 His dark eyes seek mine.

 “Pink bird’s nest is my favorite,” I say, admiring the intricate structure.

 “I know.”
 He smiles.
 We’ve been friends for years; Kai knows everything about me.

 “Thank you, Kai.
 It’s perfect.”
 Just like him.